shnflrsc/HADRIAN/README.md

 ## Installation
 If you prefer to install Pantheon manually, proceed to Manual Install.

-Choose a suitable working directory.
+First choose a suitable working directory.
 I recommend an empty folder in your home directory with your name of choice.
-First clone the Hadrian repository:
+Now let's clone the Hadrian repository:

 `git clone https://github.com/furesuka/Hadrian.git`